Get your Girls on the Run

 Katrina Ductant currently serves as the Executive Director for Girls on the Run (GOTR) of Miami.
 Katrina became involved with Girls on the Run shortly after realizing there is a serious need for mentoring programs for young girls in South Florida.
 Katrina became involved with Girls on the Run due to her love for the sport, love for mentoring and her desire to empower her daughter and as many other girls as she can.
 Katrina truly believes that focusing on improving self-esteem and the importance of nutrition would allow these girls to live happier/healthier lifestyles, exude confidence, and make better decisions.
-Katrina Ductant is a Safety Manager for Turner Construction Company in South Florida.
+Katrina Ductant is an Engineer for Turner Construction Company in South Florida.
 She received her B.S. in Construction Engineering Technology, Minor in Civil Engineering Technology from Florida A&M University and a Masters in Business Administration from Nova Southeastern University.
 Currently, Katrina mentor kids regarding their future in the industry of Construction, Engineering, and Architecture.

 Vania Bredy, MSCHA, RHIA, CAC is the Corporate Director of the Health Information Management department at Jackson Health System in Miami, Fl.
 Vania received a Bachelor in Health Information Management from Florida A&M University and her Master's in Health Care Administration from the University of Maryland University College.
 She has been an active member of both the AHIMA and FHIMA for many years.
 Vania has an extensive background in both HIM Operations and DNFB management.
 As a well versed HIM professional, Vania has been able to master managing complex/large HIM departments.
 She successfully decreased the HIM DNFB from $167,000,000 to an average of $21,000,000 across three acute care facilities.
 In addition to this, Vania has experience in implementing HIM projects (Encoders, Transcription, Imaging Solutions, etc.) successfully with optimal results.
 She most recently attended the AHIMA Academy for ICD-10 and obtained the AHIMA's ICD-10-CM/PCS Trainer Certificate.
 She is a credentialed Registered Health Information Administrator and Certified Ambulance Coder.